hydra/componentmanager/README.md

 ===========
 PurchaseCombiner
  * Always start with an empty sheet, currently it doesn't handle duplicates and just inserts rows.
- - Only supports LCSC.
-Mouser, Farnell, Digikey are planned.
+ - Supports LCSC, Mouser, Farnell.
+Digikey is planned.
  + It's still much quicker than doing it manually.

 BOMCost